<img alt="" src="https://secure.insightfulcloudintuition.com/267802.png" style="display:none;">

 Technological innovation has transformed the way we learn

-In learning organisations, learning isn’t ‘done’ to people, such as through a course or a top down initiative.
+In learning organizations, learning isn’t ‘done’ to people, via a course or a top-down initiative.
 Although courses and specific learning interventions can be very effective and are an important facet of learning cultures, they need to form part of a bigger picture of learning.

-Organisations need to enable and encourage employees to learn from and with each other and for learning to happen in the flow of work.
-This requires a culture of communication and collaboration and it also requires the right tools and technology.
-Employees need to be able to work and learn digitally, whether they are working in the office, from home or a mix of both.
+Organizations need to enable and encourage employees to learn from and with each other and for learning to happen in the flow of work.
+This requires a culture of communication and collaboration, and it also requires the right tools and technology.
+Employees need to be able to work and learn digitally, whether they are working in the office, from home, or a mix of both.

 Learning during times of uncertainty & disruption

-These are all big questions and the pandemic showed that those organisations with a strong learning culture were able to pivot and adapt to the changing landscape more quickly and effectively than those that didn’t.
-And those organisations tended to be the ones with the right technology and processes, enabling them to respond in an agile way.
-In learning organisations, the tech facilitates learning that is timely, accessible and relevant.
-And there’s choice – employees have different content and modalities available to them.
+These are all big questions, and the pandemic showed that those organizations with a strong learning culture were able to pivot and adapt to the changing landscape more quickly and effectively than those that didn’t.
+And those organizations tended to be the ones with the right technology and processes, enabling them to respond in an agile way.
+In learning organizations, the tech facilitates learning that is timely, accessible, and relevant.
+And there’s a choice – employees have different content and modalities available to them.

-Of course, many organisations that had been slow to embrace digital pre-Covid 19 had no option but to dive in when the pandemic hit.
+Of course, many organizations that had been slow to embrace digital pre-Covid 19 had no option but to dive in when the pandemic hit.
 And many of them did it very effectively, discovering that digital working and learning actually works!
-That’s why so many are planning to take a hybrid approach in the long-term.
+That’s why so many are planning to take a hybrid approach in the long term.

 Learning culture - a catalyst for business performance

 Having a learning culture brings other important benefits as well.
-The consulting organisation Bersin by Deloitte outlines several business critical outcomes enjoyed by what it calls high performing learning organisations.
-The research found that high performing learning organisations are more innovative, profitable, productive, future-ready, customer-focused and quality-assured.
+The consulting organization Bersin by Deloitte outlines several business critical outcomes enjoyed by what it calls high-performing learning organizations.
+The research found that high-performing learning organizations are more innovative, profitable, productive, future-ready, customer-focused, and quality-assured.
 Here are the standout statistics from the research:

 • 92% more likely to innovate